-10. Execute the following command to remove the NetBackup-Java application state data for the root account:
+g.
+Execute the following command to remove the NetBackup-Java application state data for the root account:

+'''

 /bin/rm -rf /.nbjava

+'''

-11. Inform NetBackup-Java users that they can remove their \$HOME/.nbjava directory.
+h.
+NetBackup-Java users can remove their \$HOME/.nbjava directory.

 The \$HOME/.nbjava directory contains application state information (for example, table column order and size) that is saved when the user exits NetBackup-Java applications.
 The uninstall process removes this directory for the root user only.